usnistgov/dioptra/docs/source/tutorials/hello_world/index.rst

 use Dioptra.
 The following resources are complimentary and provide high level explanations on Dioptra's design and motivation.

-* :ref:`Overview of Experiments <explanation-experiment-overview>` - A summary of how Dioptra components interact to create an experiment
+* :ref:`Overview of Experiments <explanation-workflow-architecture>` - A summary of how Dioptra components interact to create an experiment
 * :ref:`Why Dioptra? <explanation-why-use-dioptra>` - An explanation of what Dioptra was built for